Updated 23rd February 2021

 Buy-To-Let Mortgage Advisors

-Buy to let mortgages changed when the government introduced higher stamp duty for additional properties and changes in the tax laws.
-This was to slow down landlords purchasing properties.
-The demand for rental properties continues to be high and therefore buy to let properties are still perceived as an attractive and exciting investment.
+Buy to let mortgages changed because the government introduced higher stamp duty for additional properties and changes in the tax laws.
+Most importantly, this was to slow down landlords purchasing properties.
+However, because the demand for rental properties continues to be high.
+Therefore, buy to let properties are still perceived as an attractive and exciting investment.

 We offer specialist advice for buy to let mortgages.
 Our advisors & the brokers we work with understand how to release the full potential from your property.
 This includes looking at what your long-term goals are and what you want to achieve from each property.